itsjavi/css-grid-playground/README.md

 - SCSS Modules
 - OpenProps for CSS variables
 - Zustand for state management
+- localStorage to persist state
-- URL hash to persist state
+- URL hash to share state
 - Github Actions as CI/CD
 - Github Pages for deployments